ArtemRivnyi/ai-ticket-classifier/README.md

 Future enhancements are envisioned to further improve the classifier's robustness and feature set:

-- **JSON Schema Validation**: Implementation of Pydantic for robust request and response validation.
 - **Retry Logic**: Introduction of retry mechanisms to handle API rate limits gracefully.
 - **Enhanced Error Handling**: Improved error management for more resilient operations.
 - **Cloud Deployment**: Guides and configurations for deployment on platforms like Render, Railway, or AWS.